laravel/nova-docs/4.0/resources/fields.md

 }
 ```

-The available methods for individual display contexts are:
+The available methods that may be defined for individual display contexts are:

 - `fieldsForIndex`
 - `fieldsForDetail`